 digestive symptoms and never realize that they may be related to a gallbladder problem.
 That's because they are

 so inter-woven with other digestive symptoms such as indigestion, gas, bloating, constipation, diarrhea and nausea.

 The list provided here may be related to gallbladder but bear in mind that it could also be something else.
 Gluten

-gallbladder problems but the more you have from this list, the more confirmation you have that the gallbladder
+to have gallbladder problems but the more you have from this list, the more confirmation you have that the gallbladder

 Please note that it is still advisable to consult your doctor for an accurate diagnosis.
 Gallbladder attack symptoms